MolSSI-Education/python-data-analysis/index.md

 > ## Prerequisites
 >
 > Students should be familiar with opening the Terminal window and creating and navigating files in bash.
+> Students should be familiar with Python syntax, control structures (conditional statements, for loops), parsing files, and importing packages.
+If you are unfamiliar with this material, please see our [Python Data and Scripting Workshop](https://molssi-education.github.io/python_scripting_cms/)
 {: .prereq}

 {% include links.md %}